3296Fall2020/projects-03-alexander-rehmeyer-salem-wolf/README.md

 ##### Product Vision :
 ---
 For Minecraft players of any level of experience who are looking for simple quality of life improvements to the game.
-(Modname) is a lightweight, simple mod that, unlike other popular minecraft mods, is focused more on enhancing the vanilla Minecraft experience than extending it
+TUtilities is a lightweight, simple mod that, unlike other popular minecraft mods, is focused more on enhancing the vanilla Minecraft experience than extending it

 ##### Personas :
 ###### Jonathan, a young student